rwilfong/ATOM-DM/README.md

-This repository contains example scripts on how to split datasets, build and train models, and perform hyperparameter optimization.
-Used as references for students in The Data Mine ATOM team to refer to.
+This repository contains documentation for the ATOM team, which is part of The Data Mine - Corporate Partners at Purdue University.
+Contains example scripts on how to split datasets, build and train models, and perform hyperparameter optimization.
+Created with the help of the ATOM tutorials, which can be located here: https://github.com/ATOMScience-org/AMPL/tree/master/atomsci/ddm/examples/tutorials

 *oprk1_model_example_split.ipynb*